PlutoniaX/linkedcraft/README.md

 ## LinkedCraft - LinkedIn Post Reply Generator

-This Python Flask application helps you draft replies to the latest LinkedIn posts from your connections.
-It's designed for users who want to stay engaged with their network and respond thoughtfully to shared content.
+This Python Flask application helps you get the latest posts from specified LinkedIn profiles and draft replies using AI.
+It's designed for users who want to stay engaged with their network and respond thoughtfully and efficiently to shared content.

 ### How it Works